National Infrastructure Commission

-The National Infrastructure Commission is the executive agency responsible for providing expert advice to the UK Government on infrastructure challenges facing the UK.
+The National Infrastructure Commission was an executive agency responsible for providing expert advice to the UK Government on infrastructure challenges facing the UK, between 2015 and April 2025, when it was superseded by the National Infrastructure and Service Transformation Authority (NISTA).

-Inaugurated in 2015, and established as an executive agency of HM Treasury in January 2017, one of its main tasks is to undertake a national infrastructure assessment during each Parliament.
-It also undertakes studies in specific areas of infrastructure.
-The Commission makes recommendations to the government, and monitors the government's progress on infrastructure.
+Inaugurated in 2015, and established as an executive agency of HM Treasury in January 2017, one of the Commission's main tasks was to undertake a national infrastructure assessment during each Parliament.
+It also undertook studies in specific areas of infrastructure.
+The Commission made recommendations to the government, and monitored the government's progress on infrastructure.

+The commission instigated a series of reports into the UK energy market, improving transport within the London area, improving connectivity across the North of England, seeking to make the UK a world leader in 5G deployment, using technology to improve infrastructure productivity, addressing England's water supply challenges, and adapting the UK freight networks to meet growing demands for fast deliveries, among others.

 Purpose and history

-The Commission is the body responsible for providing independent analysis and advice to the Government to ensure the UK meets its long-term infrastructure needs.
-Its role is to support sustainable economic growth across all regions of the UK, improve competitiveness, and improve quality of life.
+The Commission was the body responsible for providing independent analysis and advice to the Government to ensure the UK meets its long-term infrastructure needs.
+Its role was to support sustainable economic growth across all regions of the UK, improve competitiveness, and improve quality of life.

 It was established in October 2015.
 Chancellor George Osborne appointed Lord Adonis as interim chairman.
 In January 2017 the Commission was established as an executive agency of HM Treasury.
 In April 2017, Lord Adonis and Sir John Armitt were confirmed as the first permanent chair and deputy chair respectively, and four new commissioners (Dame Kate Barker, David Fisk, Andy Green and Julia Prescot) were appointed.
 Lord Adonis resigned in December 2017 citing concerns over Brexit and was replaced by former deputy chair, Sir John Armitt.
 Barker stepped down as a commissioner in March 2020, and Fisk stepped down in April 2022.

+In May 2024, ahead of the 2024 United Kingdom general election, the Labour Party announced plans to merge the Commission with the Infrastructure and Projects Authority in order to speed up the delivery of major infrastructure projects in the UK.
+The new body would be called the National Infrastructure and Service Transformation Authority (NISTA).
+In October 2024, Armitt's chairmanship was extended by six months to oversee development of a 10-year strategy and NISTA's creation.
+NISTA was established on 1 April 2025 as a joint unit of the Treasury and Cabinet Office, with Darren Jones as the responsible minister.